FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/go_sdk/console.md

 Parameters include:

-- blockhash: block hash value；
+-blockHash: block hash value；
-- true / false: true returns the details of all transactions in the block.
-False only returns the hash values of all transactions in the block.
-The default value is true.。
+-true / false: true will return the details of all transactions in the block, false will only return the hash value of all transactions in the block, the default is true。

 ```shell
 > ./console getBlockByHash 0xce28a18b54ee72450c403968f705253a59c87a22801a88cc642ae800bb8b4848 true